 Penalty & Interest Abatement

-Under its First Time Penalty Abatement policy, the IRS may grant administrative relief for failing to file a return, pay on time, and/or to deposit taxes.
+Under its First Time Penalty Abatement policy, the IRS may grant you relief for things like failing to file a tax return, pay on time, and/or deposit taxes.

 - You have paid, or arranged to pay, any tax due.